-If you have been working with Employment Plus as a job seeker for more than 12 months, you will need to take part in Work for the Dole, or another approved activity, for six months of every year that you remain a job seeker with us.
+If you have been working with Employment Plus as a job seeker for more than 6 months (or for 3 months after being referred from Workforce Australia Online for 12 months), and not participating at a required level in another approved activity, you will need to take part in Work for the Dole.

 What do job seekers get out of Work for the Dole?